Vanilla Cake with Raspberries and Marshmallow Cream Frosting

 - 4 Large Eggs Room Temperature

-- 2 tsp Vanilla Bean Paste or Extract
+- 2 teaspoon Vanilla Bean Paste or Extract

 Marshmallow Icing & Filling